j-andrews7/Pipelines/Documentation/ChIP_Seq_Pipeline.md

 wait
 ```

 This will spit out a bunch of files.
 I recommend reading the `MACS2` documentation to fully understand them all.
-For now, all we really care about are the `narrowPeak` and `bedGraph` files.
+For now, all we really care about are the `narrowPeak`.

 ---